-Read The Passages Paragraph By Paragraph & Then Answer The Associated Questions
+Read Passages Paragraph By Paragraph, Then Answer The Questions Within

-Many of the questions on the SAT Writing Test require knowledge of the entire paragraph to be answered correctly—so read the paragraph in full first, and then move on to the questions.
+Many of the SAT Writing Test’s questions require you to understand an entire paragraph to answer them correctly—so read a paragraph at a time, and then answer the questions.

-In addition to leaving you with more of the information you need to answer the questions correctly, reading paragraph by paragraph will also save you time—it takes up precious minutes answering question by question, flipping back and forth between the scantron sheet and the test so many times.
-Answering questions in paragraph clusters cuts this time down.
+In addition to providing you with more of the information you’ll need to answer questions correctly, reading paragraph-by-paragraph will also save you time.
+It takes up precious minutes answering question-by-question, flipping back and forth between the Scantron sheet and the test so many times.
+Answering questions in paragraph clusters cut this time down.

 Transition words—also known as conjunctions—provide clues for sentence order and paragraph organization questions.

-Know The Difference Between A Main Idea & A Supporting Detail
+Know The Difference Between Main Ideas & Supporting Details

-A main idea is the thesis of a paragraph or passage—it’s the point that the author is trying to prove.
+The main idea is the thesis of a paragraph or passage—it’s the point the author is trying to prove.
 The main idea will be repeatedly referenced, either directly or indirectly, throughout the course of the paragraph or passage.
-A supporting detail provides evidence or proof in support of the main idea, and is mentioned only once or twice.
-Recognizing this distinction will help you answer all those questions related to author purpose and building an argument.
+A supporting detail provides evidence or proof in support of the main idea and is mentioned only once or twice.

-While the rules of grammar aren’t the most exciting thing in the world, they will help you immensely on the SAT Writing Test.
+While the rules of grammar aren’t the most exciting thing in the world, knowing them inside and out will help you immensely on the SAT Writing & Language test.

 Many students—including those who are excellent students of writing and English—rely on their ‘ear’ to tell them where to insert a comma or use a semicolon.
-While this method works most of the time, knowing the rules of grammar—where to put commas and other punctuation marks, how to place modifying phrases, preserve parallelism, match verb with subject, et cetera—will ensure that you don’t get any problems wrong on the test.
+While this method works most of the time, knowing the rules of grammar—where to put commas and other punctuation marks, how to place modifying phrases, preserve parallelism, match verb with the subject, et cetera—will ensure that you don’t get any problems on the test wrong.

 Pay Close Attention To Detail